oktadev/okta-blog/_source/_posts/2021-01-27-okta-ansible.md

 type: conversion
 ---

-**Tip:** This tutorial is part of our series on how to integrate Okta with popular Infrastructure as a Code solutions.
-If you're not into Ansible, check out our [Chef](/blog/2021/??/??/okta-chef), [Puppet](/blog/2021/??/??/okta-puppet), and [Terraform](/blog/2020/04/24/okta-terraform-automate-identity-and-infrastructure) tutorials.
+**Tip:** This tutorial is part of our series on how to integrate Okta with popular Infrastructure as a Code solution.
+If you're not into Ansible, check out our [Puppet](/blog/2021/01/22/okta-puppet) and [Terraform](/blog/2020/04/24/okta-terraform-automate-identity-and-infrastructure) tutorials.

-If you use Ansible to automate configuration management across dynamic server fleets, there's a question about identity & access management – how do you get accounts and credentials on the machines?

-A common practice is to push SSH Keys for every admin user to every server.
-This has major security implications, however.
-What happens when an administrator leaves the company?
-It is then up to someone to clear out those keys on each machine, oftentimes a manual process.

-Another common practice is to front your servers with an LDAP interface, configuring a local PAM module on each machine to sync local server accounts with an upstream Identity Provider.
-This leaves a significant operational burden, however.
-Do you want to run an HA middleware service blocking your ability to scale in the cloud?
-This is a pain point no Ops Engineer wants.
+I love using Ansible to deploy and manage configuration at scale.
+However, like any other configuration management solution, Ansible works best when playbooks don't change often.
+This is easy to accomplish when you manage only server artifacts and binaries, but it can get tricky if your playbooks manage user accounts and credentials that will change quite often as people join, change roles, or leave your team.

+To overcome this, admins would typically look at distributing SSH keys or using some sort of 3rd party LDAP/AD for login.

+Distributing SSH Keys has major maintenance implications since it requires a lot of work anytime you need to rotate keys.
+If you use SSH keys for user logins, the recommendation is to rotate keys often – to reduce risks in case the keys are compromised – plus every time an admin leaves the company.

+Integrating your infra to an AD/LDAP server – usually using a PAM module – maybe even more challenging, since this type of server is usually monolith and hosted on-prem.
+Getting a robust integration here is a tall order.
+From site-to-site VPNs (making your AD available everywhere) to adding additional servers (keeping compatibility across a variety of server distros), this is the kind of pain no Ops Engineer would like to sign up for.

 In this tutorial, we will overcome both issues by seamlessly injecting Okta into your Ansible Infrastructure as Code to effectively [Shift Identity Left](https://www.okta.com/blog/2019/07/shift-identity-left-secure-devops-automation-with-okta/):